dsaidgovsg/terraform-modules/modules/core/README.md

     | tee instance-ids.txt
 ```

 3. Using Terraform or the AWS console, set the `desired` capacity of your auto-scaling group to twice the current desired value.
 Make sure the `maximum` is set to a high enough value so that you set the appropriate `desired` value.
-This is spin up new clients that will be prepared to take over from the instances you are retiring.
+This spins up new clients that will take over the allocations from the instances you are retiring.
 Alternatively, you can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) too:

 ```bash
 aws autoscaling update-auto-scaling-group \